Skyway666/Input-Combos/README.md

 ## What is a combo?

 The term "combo" is an abreviation of "combination".
-It can have various meanings, but the focus of this reserch is the meaning given mostly by games that imply hand on hand combat, such as Fighting games, Beat em ups and Hack and
+It can have various meanings, but this reserch focuses on the meaning given mostly by games that imply hand on hand combat, such as Fighting games, Beat em ups and Hack and
 Slash games.

 **A combo is an unescapable combination of attacks**